mukeshlilawat1/Cpp-Projects/README.md

 ## 🧠 Overview

-This repository contains a set of small to medium-sized projects written in the C programming language.
+This repository contains a set of small to medium-sized projects written in the C++ programming language.
 These are ideal for beginners and intermediate learners to:

 - Practice basic programming skills
 - Understand project structure and logic